LangeJens/CliquePercolation/paper/paper.md

 # Acknowledgements

-The development of **CliquePercolation** greatly benefitted from discussions with Janis Zickfeld and Tessa Blanken.
+The development of **CliquePercolation** greatly benefited from discussions with Janis Zickfeld and Tessa Blanken.
 Moreover, Gergely Palla provided important insights into the clique percolation algorithm as implemented in **CFinder** and recommended the entropy-based method.
 The development of **CliquePercolation** was also supported by two grants from the German Research Foundation (Deutsche Forschungsgemeinschaft; LA 4029/1-1; LA 4029/2-1).

 # References